laggingreflex/multi-video-player/ISSUES/feat.md

   ☐ Ability to re-arrange files

+  ☐ Ability to star/favourite files to be moved to the top.
+It should remember those files and always place them before unrated files.
+Any new file being starred should then have a "priority" one higher than the highest.

 * Core

   ☐ Make it a PWA that works offline, possibly be added to the desktop and opens without browser interface